Anderson College – Anderson, South Carolina

 In 1911, the South Carolina General Assembly issued a charter for Anderson College.
 After the addition of graduate studies, Anderson College became Anderson University on January 1, 2006 to fully reflect the wide-range of degree studies offered.

-The Anderson College Historic District is listed in the National Register, which describes it as follows:
+The Anderson College Historic District is listed in the National Register:

 Many thanks to Bill Fitzpatrick of Taylors for sharing this shot of the Merritt Administration Building.
 Bill enjoys the singular distinction of being the only person ever to have visited all 1,400 of South Carolina’s National Historic Landmarks.
 He has published several helpful e-books which serve as invaluable travel guides to the Palmetto State.